petuum-inc/poseidon-release/docs/source/index.rst

 Poseidon can scale almost linearly in total throughput with additional machines while simultaneously incurring little additional overhead.

 The following figures show Poseidon's performance on four widely adopted neural networks (see the table for their configurations) using distributed GPU clusters.
+All of these neural networks use the TensorFlow api (0.10), and the benchmarks compare the Poseidon software against the standard TensorFlow engine.

 .. image:: https://c1.staticflickr.com/3/2632/32079844734_79b632baa7_n.jpg
    :height: 300px